 What are your savings earning for you?
-What interest re you receiving?
-What is the security?
-Is it what it What are your savings earning for you?
 What interest are you receiving?
 What is the security?
 Is it what it should be?
-Would you not feel better if you had your money where interest is guaranteed and where you get share of the additional profits and have what is equal to life insurance, the privilege to borrow money and have all these things backed up by the best security on earth-New York City Real Estate?
+Would you not feel better if you had your money where interest is guaranteed and where you get a share of the additional profits and have what is equal to snare of the additional proints and nave what is equal to life insurance, the privilege to borrow money and have all these things backed up by the best security on earth-New York City Real Estate?
 The investment is as good as Government Bonds-just as safe and more profitable.
 We have a plan for making this safest of all investments and would like to tell you about it.
 Write for our plan and we will send you our magazine six months FREE.